chatala1/IBM-Capstone/README.md

 * Orbits ES-L1, GEO, HEO, and SSO have a 100% success rate

 ### Visualization / Analytics:
-* Most launch sites are near the equator, and all are close to the coast
+* Most launch sites are near the equator, and all are in coastal areas.

 ### Predictive Analytics
 * All models performed similarly on the test set.
 The decision tree model slightly outperformed when looking at .best_score_